arvindkumarbaurai-create/github-learning/README.md

 - Customer Balance API
 - Customer Status API

-## Customer Balance API
+## Customer Profile API
-Change1
+Change2

-The Customer Balance API retrieves the current balance of a customer using MSISDN.
+The Customer profile API retrieves the current profile of a customer using MSISDN.
 Example:

-GET /customer/balance
+GET /customer/profile
-Customer Profile API The Customer status API retrieves the current status of a customer using MSISDN.
+Customer Profile API The Customer status API retrieves the current profile of a customer using MSISDN.
 Example:

-GET /customer/status
+GET /customer/profile